Harsh-Anand-Singh/Nymble/README.md

 - **H2 Database**: An in-memory database used for development and testing purposes.
 - **Maven**: Dependency management tool for building and managing Java-based projects.
 - **Lombok**: Library for reducing boilerplate code in Java classes.
-- **RESTful API**: HTTP endpoints provided for interacting with the system.

 ## Installation and Setup